 Some people choose the large and expensive models from long-established brands like Nikon or Canon, for example.
 These remain a good choice for professional photographers, although it still depends on the application.
 In terms of video, however, they're sometimes inferior to more compact models such as those from Panasonic or Sony because the video function only plays a secondary role.

 What some people like about the larger cameras is that, for technical reasons, they can blur the background more than smaller models.
 Professionals talk about depth of field here.
 This is an effect that can look chic and professional.
 But at same time, you have to pay close attention to the focus so that you yourself are sharp in the picture.

 In general, cameras offer you more flexibility compared to webcams and smartphones.
 You can usually change the lens, manually adjust the white balance and also determine exactly where to focus and how to expose.
 This flexibility, in turn, means more work for you.
 Whether this effort is worth it depends on:

 - Your personal taste

 - The target platforms

-- The impression you want your clips to convey (a professional scenario that can look "staged" vs. a more authentic or personal recording).
+- The impression you want your clips to convey (professional scenario, which can also look "posed", versus more authentic or personal recording).